wilsonmar/LoadRunner/js_date_lib.md

         SOURCES,
         "File=lr_js_date_lib.js", ENDITEM,
         LAST);
+    // web_js_reset() not invoked to leave js code in memory for repeated calls.
     ```

     BTW, instead of a hard-coded string, the input parameter can come from a LoadRunner parameter already defined: